 Lee Jasper - Company Director

-Lee Jasper is the Chair of Brixton Splash Ltd and a Brixton resident.
+Lee Jasper is a long time Brixton resident.
 Lee has extensive experience of organising and managing major London festivals in addition to his long career as a human rights race equality activist.
 Former political adviser to the Mayor of London , currently Secretary of the anti violence campaign group SACRYD, current Chair of the London Race and Criminal Justice Consortium and active in a myriad of local, regional and national organisation and forums Lee brings huge experience, passion and commitment to the board of Brixton Splash Ltd.